zoom/rtms-mock-server-sample/readme.md

 ## License

-MIT License - see LICENSE file for details
+See [LICENSE](./LICENSE.md) file for details.

 ## Support

-For issues and feature requests, please create an issue in the [GitHub repository](https://github.com/ojusave/mockRTMSserver/issues).
+For issues and feature requests, please create an issue in the [GitHub repository](https://github.com/zoom/rtms-mock-server-sample).